-Wine has become an integral part of our culture; it helps us cherish our evenings and enjoy our celebrations, but have you ever wondered when this started?
+Wine has become an integral part of our culture; it helps us cherish our evenings and enjoy our celebrations, but have you ever wondered when wine was invented?
 Wine certainly isn’t a recent invention.
-In fact, it dates back more than thousands of years.
+In fact, it dates back thousands of years.
 Let’s talk about the history of wine, starting from as far back as 5400 BCE.

 The Persian Fable

 The consumption of the fermented beverage let her escape her woes and enter a subconscious state where her body enjoyed unimaginable peace.
 The narrator describes that the effect of the grapes was popular, and soon, the royal family started to consume them in raw form.
-After some time, the king started wine preparation for the royal family, thus beginning the never-ending love humans have for wine.
+After some time, the king started wine preparation for the royal family, thus beginning the never-ending love of wine.

-Later, Egyptian pharaohs rediscovered wines.
-Around 3000 BCE, the rulers of Egypt developed a severe addiction to wine .
-Their thirst was insatiable, with production levels struggling to keep up, as grapes need time to ferment properly.
-Therefore, experts say they started the production of wine from dates, figs, and pomegranates when they ran out of a grape supply.
+Later, Egyptian pharaohs discovered wines.
+Around 3000 BCE, the rulers of Egypt developed a taste for to wine .
+Their thirst was insatiable, with production levels struggling to keep up, as grapes need time to grow and ferment properly.
+Therefore, experts say they started the production of wine from dates, figs, and pomegranates when they ran out of grapes.
 The wine tasted and looked completely different from today’s and would usually be yellow, red, and white.
 Nevertheless, it formed the basis of today’s fine drink.

 3000 BC: The earliest reference to wine is found in an Egyptian tomb dating back to 3000 BC.
-This discovery shows that wine was being made and consumed by ancient civilizations over 6,000 years ago.
+This discovery shows that wine was being made and consumed by ancient civilizations.

 1700s: Winemaking did not begin on a large scale until industrialization took hold in England during the 1700s, when people began using improved techniques including steam distillation and barrel aging (which involved storing wines in barrels).